duniter/duniter/doc/Protocol.md

 * `TIMESTAMP` is the timestamp value of the signature date
 * `SIGNATURE` is a signature

+So a self-certification is the act of saying:

+> « I attest, today, that this identity refers to me. »

 ##### Example

 A valid identity: